📦 Free shipping to DE from 59 € | to AU from 69 €

 3. Tidying up together

 When everything has its place, even tidying up after playing is fun.
-And it also promotes your child's independence and sense of responsibility.
-The best way to do this is with storage space that children can access themselves.
+And it also encourages your child's independence and sense of responsibility.
+This works best with storage space that children can access themselves.
 If you store toys in boxes, order stickers with symbols can be a great help.

 klebefolie daeckel matschkueche bauplats kiefer 11

 Montessori emphasises the connection to nature.
-Go outside with your child, collect chestnuts, shells or leaves and observe animals.
+Take your child outside, collect chestnuts, shells or leaves and observe animals.
 Independent discovery also promotes your child's individual development.
-Your child can dig in the sandbox or help you water and care for plants.
-If you don't have a garden, you can build a mud kitchen even on the smallest balcony.
+Your child can dig in the sandpit or help you water and care for plants.
+If you don't have a garden, you can even set up a mud kitchen on the smallest balcony.

 Mud kitchen build it yourself